MQTT Service

 Payload Determined by the SmartREST 2.0 protocol Unrestricted.
 The maximum message size is 128 KiB including all headers

-Extensibility Limited by SmartREST 2.0 custom templates Custom mapping microservices can support arbitrary MQTT-based protocols
+Extensibility Limited by SmartREST 2.0 custom templates Streaming Analytics apps or custom mapping microservices can support arbitrary MQTT-based protocols

-Message processors/consumers Built-in message processor for each SmartREST 2.0 topic Custom mapping microservices can support multiple processors for a topic
+Message processors/consumers Built-in message processor for each SmartREST 2.0 topic Streaming Analytics apps or custom mapping microservices can support multiple processors for a topic

-JSON via MQTT Limited feature set Custom mapping microservices can support arbitrary JSON payloads
+JSON via MQTT Limited feature set Streaming Analytics apps or custom mapping microservices can support arbitrary JSON payloads

 MQTT protocol implementation